diegoevangelisti/countdown-nwm-scraping/README.md

 password: backend

 After login the app won't show data in Countdown and NWM because there is no data in the database

-Go to Options -> Press the button GET DATA from Countdown and GET DATA from NWM
+Go to `Options -> Get Data` (Countown and New World)

-Now the application should create all the categories collections and products from both shops.

-That data can be access in the back office going to -> COUNTDOWN DATA and NEW WORLD DATA (access from the navigation bar)

-Can be access in Robo3T as well.
+That data can be visualized in the back office going to:  `Options -> COUNTDOWN DATA` and `NEW WORLD DATA` Can be checked in Robo3T as well.

 ### 9 - Extra notes

-Now the application is set up to perform web scraping in COUNTDOWN and NWM shops, taking all the categories names and 5 pages of 24 and 20 products from each one respectively.
+Now the application is configured to perform web scraping in Countdown and New World shops.
+Setup: Takes all the categories, and scrapes 5 pages of 24 and 20 products from each supermarket respectively.

 ### Created by Diego Evangelisti.
 April, 2019